 Background

 IHA Working Groups are an important aspect of our Work Programme.
-Through our established network, the IHA establishes WGs in response to current issues and/or trends in the arts and humanities.
-In this way, position papers, reports and public seminars are employed to inform the arts and humanities community and the wider public in addition to contributing to HEI and the national research policy agenda in Ireland.
+The IHA establishes WGs in response to current issues and/or trends in the arts and humanities.
+In this way, position papers, reports and public seminars are employed to inform the arts and humanities community and the wider public while contributing to HEI and the national research policy agenda in Ireland.

-The IHA also hosts WGs with an interdisciplinary focus to expand knowledge and further enable cross- and transdisciplinary networking.
+The IHA also hosts interdisciplinary WGs to expand knowledge and further enable cross- and transdisciplinary networking.
 Membership of IHA WGs is open to researchers from any of our member institutions.
-WGs are usually led by two Co-Chairs, supported by the IHA Coordinator and report directly to the IHA Board at the four Board Meetings each year.
+WGs are usually led by two Co-Chairs, supported by the IHA Coordinator and report directly to the IHA Board.

 The IHA’s Working Groups are constantly evolving.
 The Higher Education & Research Strategy WG came to a natural conclusion on publication of ‘By imagination we live’: A strategy for the humanities, 2020–2030.
 The Funding for Early and Mid-Career Academics in Ireland WG disbanded on publication of their position paper in June 2022.
 There are currently six active IHA WGs.